The entire book appears at this link with chapters added after appearing online:

 The entire hood — and by this we mean nay-bore, not car borne —

-is over-run by lost and lonely souls
+seems over-run by lost and lonely souls

 escaping ramshackle shotgun houses,